cwilson-su/pystk2-gymnasium-RL/README.md

 in the root of the project

+## launch a simulation

+to launch a simulation, you just need to write this line in the terminal:

+`(path from the root directory to the Python file) (path from the root directory to the file to execute)`

 ## Project Structure

 This project is composed of multiple repositories, each serving a different purpose: